Soga Monogatari: Notes

-In Japan there are many statues of the brothers (such as the famous statue in the Hachiman Jinja in Kawazu, Shizuoka).
-According to tradition they were buried at the foot of Mount Fuji, there is a sculpture of their tombs among the stone statues in Hakone.
+In Japan there are many statues of the brothers, such as the famous statue in the Hachiman Jinja in Kawazu, Shizuoka.
+According to tradition they were buried at the foot of Mount Fuji.
+There is a sculpture of their tombs among the stone statues in Hakone.

 Otodome Falls is one of the locations in a version of the tale from the Kamakura period.

-There is no relation with the Soga clan.

 Translations

 The story was translated by Thomas J. Cogan.
 This translation was reviewed by Laurence Kominz in the Harvard Journal of Asiatic Studies.